danvk/aoc2024/README.md

 "No such function foo/2 exists" feels like a misleading message when you've just passed the wrong number of arguments.

+Only the last six bits of A affect the next output.
+4 and 6 have unique last six bits that produce them.
+There are two 4s and one 6 in the input.

 ## Day 18

 Easy application of search.
 I expected part 2 to be a time-based search (position X, Y becomes blocked at time T).
 This seems easier.